 A large stove goes a long way

 When glamping, you’ll need to make sure that you have a nice big stove to cook on.
 You definitely don’t want to be skimping when it comes to your food.
-There are lots of great camping stoves available but we really like Camp Chef’s 2 Burner Stove.
+There are lots of great camping stoves available, but we really like Camp Chef’s 2 Burner Stove.

 The stove offers large burners for bigger pots and quicker cooking.
 Additionally, we purchased the 2 burner griddle that fits the stove.
 It covers both burners and offers a great cooking area.
-We have cooked some of the best breakfasts on this griddle and it is something I feel is a necessity for glamping.
+We have cooked some of the best breakfasts on this griddle, and it is something I feel is a necessity for glamping.

 Cap kitchens make things really easy

 Another great way to upgrade your kitchen is to get yourself a specifically built camping kitchen.
 Camp kitchens really help to turn camping into glamping because it gives you an awesome work/prep area.
-Additionally, most camp kitchens give you a sink that makes clean up much easier.
+Additionally, most camp kitchens give you a sink that makes cleaning up much easier.